SuperCmdLabs/SuperCmd/README.md

 ## What It Is

 SuperCmd is an Electron + React launcher that focuses on Raycast extension compatibility while remaining community-driven and open source.
 It ships a full `@raycast/api` and `@raycast/utils` compatibility shim so existing Raycast extensions work without modification.
+For anything that requires tight system integration — hotkeys, window management, speech recognition, clipboard, snippet injection — it drops into Swift and Objective-C to talk directly to macOS frameworks (ApplicationServices, EventKit, AVFoundation, Carbon) for native speed and reliability.

 ## Key Features

 - **Raycast extension compatibility** — `@raycast/api` and `@raycast/utils` shims; install extensions directly from the Raycast store
 - **AI cursor prompt** — inline AI suggestions at your cursor position across any app
-- **AI chat** — full-screen chat with configurable providers (OpenAI / Anthropic / Ollama / Gemini / OpenAI-compatible)
+- **AI chat** — chat with configurable providers (OpenAI / Anthropic / Ollama / Gemini / OpenAI-compatible)
 - **Hold-to-speak dictation** — Wispr Flow-style voice input; hold hotkey, speak, release to type (Whisper, Parakeet, or native macOS STT)
 - **Read aloud** — Speechify-style TTS for selected text (Edge TTS or ElevenLabs)
 - **Clipboard history** — full clipboard manager with Cmd+1–9 quick-paste shortcuts